 It’s easier (and cheaper) than ever to get started creating your own physical products.
 You don’t need to take the risk of buying a lot of stock, outlaying thousands of pounds with no idea of how well it could go.

 There are companies out there who essentially print-to-order products, and then ship them with your branding & packaging.

-If you are in the UK, a great company to work with is Kite.ly – they only have a few homeware products but do offer pillows, towels & mugs which could be a great place to start and test the waters with your designs.
+If you are in the UK, a great company to work with is Kite.ly – they only have a few homeware products but do offer cushions, towels & mugs which could be a great place to start and test the waters with your designs.